mattmakai/fullstackpython.com/source/content/pages/04-web-development/05-bottle.markdown

 ## Should I use Bottle for web development?
-Bottle is awesome in several particular web development situations:
+Bottle is awesome for a few web development situations:

 1. Prototyping ideas
 1. Learning how web frameworks are built
 1. Building and running simple personal web applications